 Sublingual administration of CBD takes effect sooner than edibles because they are a more direct delivery method with a much higher bioavailability.
 It can take anywhere from 10-30 minutes to kick in.
 Edibles and capsules are another popular way to administer CBD, but they can take up to twice as long to actually notice the effects.

 Topical application of CBD might take longer to penetrate the skin, but has been shown to help with pain relief according to a 2016 study on rats.
-Transdermal application of CBD caused a reduction in pain-related behaviors and inflammation.
-If you are using CBD topically, you may also want to supplement it with an oral tincture, capsule or vape.
-Topicals tend to have a lower bioavailability than the other methods of delivery.
+Transdermal administration of CBD caused a reduction in pain-related behaviors and inflammation.
+However, if you are using CBD topically, you may also want to supplement it with an oral tincture, capsule or vape.
+Topicals tend to have a lower bioavailability than the other methods of delivery including CBD patches, oils and vapes.

 Vaping is by far the fastest and most effective delivery system for CBD.
 Keep in mind that CBD oil tinctures are not designed for vaping!
 They’re oil-based and not safe for inhalation.
 There are plenty of CBD vapes and e-liquids designed for vaping.
 When you’re experiencing excruciating pain, timing is crucial.